Fusion Connect Glossary

 Core Sectors

-• Electricity: Focuses on policies and challenges related to power generation, transmission, grid reliability, renewable integration, and the transition to cleaner energy sources.
+• Electricity: Addresses power generation, transmission, grid reliability, renewable integration, and the transition to cleaner energy.

-• Gas: Addresses the regulation of natural gas distribution and supply, including infrastructure safety, pricing, and the role of gas in the changing energy mix.
+• Gas: Focuses on natural gas distribution, infrastructure safety, pricing, and the changing energy mix.

-• Water: Concentrates on water and wastewater regulation, tackling issues such as infrastructure investment, conservation, and service affordability.
+• Water: Covers water and wastewater regulation, infrastructure investment, conservation, and affordability.

-• Telecommunications: Examines broadband expansion, rural access, universal service, and the regulatory framework that supports evolving communications technologies.
+• Telecommunications: Examines broadband expansion, rural access, universal service, and modern communications regulation.

 Critical Infrastructure & Cybersecurity

-By focusing on critical infrastructure and cybersecurity, NARUC ensures that state regulators are not only responding to immediate threats but also planning for long-term security needs.
-This ongoing effort supports a stable foundation for utilities to operate safely while protecting consumers, businesses, and communities across the nation.
+By focusing on infrastructure protection and cybersecurity, NARUC supports long-term system security.
+This work helps utilities operate safely while protecting consumers, businesses, and communities nationwide.